 Topics and dates

-The MEInetwork22 seminar topics are listed below.
-Further information, including how to register, will be released via MEI's monthly newsletter prior to the event.
-Subscribe to receive the MEI newsletter.
+Further information, including how to register, will be released via MEI's monthly energy@melbourne newsletter prior to each event.
+Subscribe to receive our newsletter.

-View recordings and slides from last year's MEInetwork21 Seminar Series focused on the electricity supply chain:
+View recordings and slides from the MEInetwork21 Seminar Series focused on the electricity supply chain:

 Seminar #1 - System overview: From generation to customer.
 Presented by Tom Walker, Senior Economist with the Australian Energy Market Commission, 17 June 2021.